near/nft-bid-market/quick-reference.md

 ```
 This would remove her bid and return her money.

-The sale also can be removed by `CONTRACT_PARENT` (and he would also need to pay 1 yoctoNEAR for this action):
+The sale can be removed by `CONTRACT_PARENT` (and he would also need to pay 1 yoctoNEAR for this action):
 ```bash
 near call $MARKET_CONTRACT_ID remove_sale '{"nft_contract_id": "'$NFT_CONTRACT_ID'", "token_id": "1:3"}' --accountId $CONTRACT_PARENT --depositYocto 1
 ```
-This removes the sale and corresponding bids and returns money.
+This removes the sale and corresponding bids and returns the money.

 #### View methods for sales
 To find number of sales: